 The BDSRA Annual Fund is organized to generate special gifts to make services and programs available to those affected by Batten disease, and to fund research initiatives in the areas of highest priority.
 These gifts ensure a solid financial base for BDSRA to carry out the mission of the organization and serve the growing number of families linked by a Batten disease diagnosis.
 Annual fund gifts are also a meaningful way to honor or remember loved ones affected by Batten disease and those who care for them.

 BDSRA manages a diverse pool of restricted funding to support research into the diagnosis, cause, and potential treatments for Batten disease.
 Every year these funds are distributed to researchers and scientists through a rigorous peer-review process that focuses on scientific merit and translational potential.
 Individual donations are leveraged through a vital set of collaborative partnerships with family foundations and international Batten groups to advance the best scientific projects and studies.
-In 2012 and 2013, approximately $ 1.3 million was allocated for research initiatives to scientists across the globe engaged in Batten disease research.
+In 2014 and 2015, approximately $753,000 was allocated for research initiatives to scientists across the globe engaged in Batten disease research.

 Designating BDSRA in an estate plan or will is a simple way to create a sustaining legacy to support Batten disease services and research into the future and honor a special individual who has inspired others in facing the disease.
 Legacy funds can be named in honor or memory of a loved one.
 A named fund can also be dedicated and restricted for special purposes, such as research or programs, that the donor has a special interest in aligned within the mission of BDSRA.

-On many weekends during the year in the U.S. and in many countries, energetic and passionate volunteers gather to devote time and talents to the cause of raising funds for Batten disease research and services.
-Special events and community based fundraisers organized through BDSRA Chapters, neighborhoods, families, and friends of those with Batten disease generate crucial revenue and resources.
-In 2013, BDSRA Chapters in the U.S. and Canada raised and donated $120,117 for Batten disease.
+On many weekends throughout the year in the U.S. and in other countries, energetic and passionate volunteers gather to devote time and talents to the cause of raising funds for Batten disease research and services.
+Special events and community based fundraisers organized through neighborhoods, families, and friends of those with Batten disease generate crucial revenue and resources.
 With this support, partnership, and charitable base, BDSRA is able to continue its work to accomplish important goals in research, advocacy, and service.
 The dedication of so many donors and volunteers makes it possible to keep searching for new scientific breakthroughs as families hold on to hope.

 Special projects and focused programs are made possible for BDSRA by the support of special grants from foundations and corporations.
 In 2013, BDSRA was awarded a Genzyme Patient Advocacy Leadership Award (PAL) to create multicultural practice guidelines for Batten disease.
 The Genzyme global grant program supports outreach programs by nonprofits that work on behalf of patients living with lysosomal storage disorders.
 With the guidelines project, BDSRA hopes to improve the diagnostic efficiency and disease management for Batten patients by producing practice guidelines for medical professionals around the globe.
 The Wawa Corporate Charities program of Pennsylvania also supported this project.